PSY 101-Introductory Psychology

 Instructors: Dr. Christopher Bail

 This course introduced me to the concept of social groups, networks, and institutions with a particular focus on modern-day America.
-It also described the influence of social and cultural constructs on the onset of mental illness, along with the associated ethical controversies surrounding healthcare and income inequality.
-This course allowed me to put my science education in the context of the realities of the modern world, which is an essential aspect to consider as we contemplate the future direction of medical care, these realities should be kept in mind such that we do not reinforce stereotypes or implicit biases resulting in disproportionate care for marginalized groups.
+It also described the influence of social and cultural constructs on the onset of mental illness, along with the associated ethical controversies surrounding healthcare and racial/gender/income inequality.
+This course allowed me to put my science education in the context of the realities of the modern world.
+As we contemplate the future direction of medical care, these realities should be kept in mind such that we do not reinforce stereotypes or implicit biases resulting in disproportionate care for marginalized groups.

 BIO 213D-Cell Signaling and Diseases